-Bee Hives in Winter
+Inside Bee Hives in Winter

-Honey Bees Survive the Cold – Usually
+How Honey Bees Survive the Cold – Usually….

-What happens inside bee hives in winter?
+Have you ever wondered, what happens inside bee hives in winter?
 Are there any bees inside this hive ?
-Are my honey bees hibernating and dreaming of Spring flowers?
+I don’t see them flying every day.

 How do honey bees survive winter cold?
 Most parts of the country don’t have blooming flowers in January.
-Do bees die in winter ?
+Do honey bees die in winter ?
 Not naturally, the colony should live from season to season.

 This blog post may contain affiliate links.
 Read here.